tatomoaki/tatomoaki.github.io/content/post/aws/vpc/index.md

  - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
  - AWS Acccount and credentials

+The guide assumes basic working knowledge of Terraform and AWS.

 ## 1. Create a VPC
 We will create our VPC named `Custom VPC` with IPv4 CIDR block `10.0.0.0/16` in `af-south-1` region.
 This will give us a total of 65,536  host IP addresses that can be assigned to resources created in the VPC.
 This CIDR block should not overlap with any existing VPC's CIDR block in your AWS region and cannot be modified once created.